mjul/shadow-cljs-lab/README.md

 - ClojureScript
 - Re-frame / Reagent
 - Continuous testing in the browser
-- Ant Design components
+- Ant Design components (via the syn-antd wrapper from Clojars)
-- Ant Design Charts
+- Ant Design Charts (directly using React components from NPM)

+It also shows:
+- VS Code Dev Container with Calva and clj-kondo extensions

 The project is set up so that VSCode can use Remote Containers ("Dev Container") to run